quantsbin/BiblioPixel/doc/Welcome-to-BiblioPixel.md

 * Using the `bp` command-line program
 * How to write your own ``Animation`` class
 * How to use ``numpy``
+* How to use controls

-The **Reference** section contains a glossary, and then automatically-generated API documentation.
+The **Reference** section contains a glossary, and automatically-generated API documentation.